calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. script for creating a silent file
 8. script that append to a file and content is redirected
 9. this script duplicates the last line of the given file
+10. this script deletes all file extention .js